codeface-io/LSPService/README.md

   * Result: LSP errors come as regular LSP messages from standard output, and using different streams is not part of the LSP standard and a totally different abstraction level anyway.
 So stdErr should be irrelevant to the editor.
 * [x] Explore whether `sourcekit-lsp` can be adjusted to send error feedback when it fails to decode incoming data.
 This would enormously accelerate development of  `sourcekit-lsp` clients, whether they use `sourcekit-lsp` directly or via this Language Service.
 It might also have implications for the Language Service.
   * Result: It doesn't seem possible with reasonable effort right now.
 So all development must start with- and build upon correctly encoded valid LSP messages.
-* [ ] Add an endpoint for client editors to detect what languages are available
+* [x] Add an endpoint for client editors to detect what languages are available
+* [ ] Lift logging and error handling up to the best practices of Vapor.
+Ensure that users launching the host app see all errors in the terminal, and that clients get proper error responses.
+* [ ] Properly handle websocket connection attempt for unavailable languages: send feedback, then close connection.
 * [ ] Allow to use multiple different language servers.
 Proof concept by supporting/testing at least one additional language server (Python or Java)
 * [ ] Document how to use the LSH, possibly also provide macOS binary
-* [ ] Lift logging and error handling up to the best practices of Vapor.
-Ensure that users launching the host app see all errors in the terminal.
 * [ ] Enable serving different language endpoints with the same language server executable, like `sourcekit-lsp` can work with C, C++ and Objective-c as well.
 * [ ] Consider adding a proper CLI for the host app so users can manage the list of language servers from the command line (as alternative to- or replacement of a web frontend ...)
 * [ ] Consider adding a web frontend for managing language servers.
 Possibly use [Plot](https://github.com/JohnSundell/Plot)